 We believe we can achieve high levels of learning, for both students and educators, when we collaborate together in a professional learning network.
 We view collaboration as a systematic process in which we work together interdependently to analyze and impact professional practice in order to improve our individual and collective results.
 No one has all of the answers.
 Our collective intelligence, commitment and synergy will move us and ultimately our students forward.

 To this end, we facilitate a variety of Teacher & Teacher Leader Networks in support of curriculum implementation, instructional shifts, assessment and other areas of focus.
-You can find the schedule of meetings by clicking on any of the Network links below, viewing our ISS calendar, or seeing our entire list of offerings on MLP.

 The charge for the teacher networks is to: